Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

 This example requires the following:

-* The project has the URP package installed.
+* A Unity project with the URP package installed.

 * The **Scriptable Render Pipeline Settings** property refers to a URP asset (**Project Settings** > **Graphics** > **Scriptable Render Pipeline Settings**).

-## Example Scene and GameObjects<a name="example-objects"></a>
+## Create example Scene and GameObjects<a name="example-objects"></a>

-To follow the steps in this example, create a new Scene.
-Add the following GameObjects:
+To follow the steps in this example, create a new Scene with the following GameObjects.

 1. Create a Cube.
 Set its Scale values so that it looks like a wall.